spolischook/SimpleShop/README.md

-step2  - Install bootstrap and update template step3  - Import simple price in controller, and view it in template step4  - Now we can import price from command line with import:price command
+step2  - Install bootstrap and update template step3  - Import simple price in controller, and view it in template step4  - Now we can import price from command line with import:price command step5  - Create an API.
+Now we can get 10 products per page from   /api/products/[page]
+            and all products from category (using id category)     api/categories/[category_id]/products

 Installing project
 ----------------------------------